riga/law/README.rst

    :alt: License

 **Note**: This project is currently under development.
-Version 0.1.0 will be the first, fully documented alpha release.
+Version 0.1.0 will be the first, fully documented beta release, targetted for December 2019.

 Use law to build complex and large-scale task workflows.
 It is build on top of `luigi <https://github.com/spotify/luigi>`__ and adds abstractions for **run locations**, **storage locations** and **software environments**.
 Law strictly disentangles these building blocks and ensures they remain interchangeable and resource-opportunistic.